Why can't we fly a plane into space ? - PakTune.pk

 Published: 7 months ago By: Curious Droid

 By: Curious DroidPublished: 7 months ago

 Why can’t we fly a plane in to space, what stops it from just flying higher and higher until we are in space?

 You can now translate this and other curious droid videos, see my video about it here http://www.paktune.pk/watch/xLPVgIytKyg

 A plane flies because as it is propelled forward, the wings, which are shaped to make the air flow faster over the top of them than the bottom, generate lift.
-As the plane goes faster the wings creates more lift and when the lift is greater than the weight of the plane, it will climb up in to the air.
+As the plane goes faster the wings create more lift and when the lift is greater than the weight of the plane, it will climb up into the air.

 For our plane to continue to climb it needs more speed to increase the lift.
 If you throttle back on the speed a bit, the plane will settle in to level flight and if you decrease the speed the plane will start to fall as lift from the wings is not enough to overcome the weight of the plane.

 As our plane climbs higher and higher in to the atmosphere, the air becomes less and less dense, so the plane has to fly faster to create more lift until eventually it reaches an altitude where the engines cease to function correctly because of the lack of oxygen or the air is too thin to create enough lift.

 Now, This is a greatly simplified way of looking at this because as you approach the speed of sound or Mach 1, which also changes with altitude and if your plane has quite straight wings, the airflow over the wing can become unstable and it loses li ft.
 This unstable airflow can also shake the control surfaces, that’s the flaps on the wings that go up and down, so violently it could break them and you then lose control of the plane.
 That’s why supersonic or hypersonic planes have highly swept back and often delta shaped wings like Concorde and the space shuttle.